jguo108/video-scripts/Prompts to Get a Good Book Summary (DeepSeek).md

 Provide specific examples for each category and suggest verification methods."*

 ---
+### Chapter by Chapter Breakdown

+Summarize [Book Title] chapter by chapter.
+For each chapter, list:
+* Key themes
+* Main arguments
+* Memorable quotes or examples
+* How it connects to the book’s overall message.

+---
+###  ​Key Takeaways + Critical Analysis

+Act as a literary critic.
+Identify the 10 most important ideas in [Book Title].
+For each idea:
+* Explain it in simple terms
+* Provide supporting evidence from the text
+* Analyze its originality compared to other works in this genre_

+---
+### Explain Like I’m 5

+Explain the core message of [Book Title] in 3 sentences a 10-year-old could understand.
+Use analogies related to [topic the reader cares about, e.g., sports, video games].

+---
+### Visual Summaries

+* Create a mind map outline for [Book Title] focusing on cause-effect relationships
+* Feed the output into ​**Miro** or ​**MindMeister** to auto-generate visuals

+---
+### Dialogue with the Author’s "Ghost"

+You are [Author’s Name].
+Based on the book [Title], how would you answer these questions about your work?
+* What’s the most misunderstood idea in your book?
+* What would you add if writing it today?

+---
+### Comparative Summaries

+Compare [Book Title] to [Similar Book].
+Highlight:
+* 3 areas where they agree
+* 3 areas where they clash
+* 1 groundbreaking idea unique to each

+---
+### Skeptic’s Summary

+List 5 weakest claims in [Book Title].
+For each:
+* Quote the original text
+* Provide counterarguments from peer-reviewed studies
+* Suggest better evidence the author could have used

+---
 ### **Pro Tips for Better Results**
 1. **Iterative Prompting**: Start with broad prompts, then drill down (e.g., *"Focus on Chapter 7’s argument about inflation"*).
 2. **Cross-Verification**: Use Perplexity.ai to fact-check claims against latest data.